From Brady and Rodgers to Watson and Mahomes, NFL is entering a golden age of QB play

 [The five biggest winners from Week 1 of the NFL season]

-Quarterbacks in their late 30s — like Brady, Rivers and the New Orleans Saints’ Drew Brees — aren’t aging out of the league at the same rate as their predecessors, or even declining in performance.
+Quarterbacks in their late 30s — such as Brady, Rivers and the New Orleans Saints’ Drew Brees — aren’t aging out of the league at the same rate as their predecessors or even declining in performance.
 As young quarterbacks come into the league, they’re adding to the pool of useful quarterbacks more often than they’re being forced to fill in.
 Good quarterbacks are being displaced, not replaced, and therefore are in deeper supply.

 We’re essentially watching two or three mini-generations of quarterbacks at the same time, all able to play at a high level based on health and conditions that make it easier to succeed.
 Old quarterbacks stay healthier longer, and young quarterbacks can adapt to the league faster.